 - A dark scale resembling a teardrop beneath each eye

-- An extra-large, or giant hood compared to other cobras
+- An extra-large or giant hood compared to other cobras

 Snouted Cobra: How Dangerous Are They?

 Snouted cobras are considered very dangerous due to their fast-acting, potent venom.
-This snake spreads its giant hood and stares down a threat in an effort to frighten it away.
+This snake spreads its giant hood and stares down a threat to frighten it away.
 It even opens its mouth and makes a hissing sound!
 Or it moves out of the area if possible to escape the danger.
 In other words, it is not aggressive and doesn’t immediately try to bite.

 Of course, some people are bitten by snouted cobras.
 A person walking in the snake’s habitat may step on one.
 When this snake is resting on the ground it blends into its surroundings very well.
 Other people are bitten while trying to handle this snake.

 If a bite occurs, the first step is to get the person to a medical facility so quick treatment can be administered.
 On the way to the hospital, the injured person should remain as still as they can.
 It’s important to remove any watches or jewelry so they won’t interfere if swelling occurs on the injured limb.
 Apply a clean bandage and make sure it is providing moderate pressure to the bite wound.